Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 Ironically, I have a happy memory associated with the aftermath of the fire.

 Picard cousins of mine lived right on Providence Street when I was growing up.
 So, during one visit, my cousin Susie and I walked up the street to see the repair activity and say hello to Dad.
 We stood across the street on the sidewalk, but couldn’t see him at all.
 So, we yelled and yelled until my father came to the edge of the building, near the top.
 All the men were smiling down at us, two little kids about six and seven at the time, carrying on a loud conversation with my dad.
 That memory still plays like a film in my mind.

 While at the intersection of North 3rd Avenue and Providence Street, Tim Jencks pointed out that if you look north up North 3rd Avenue, the view of this photo, and veer right at the end of the street, you would arrive at the location where Ponemah’s executives used to reside.

 The proximity was convenient for their work and near the Taftville Congregational Church, the “green church” across from the northwest corner of Ponemah Building #1.
 Ponemah donated the land and the green paint to the church’s founders.

 Our walking tour continued down Providence Street.

-This Ponemah building, directly across the street from the main mill building, housed two services important to mill employees: the mill’s company store and the medical office.
+This Ponemah building, directly across the street from the Mill’s Main Building, housed two services important to Mill employees: the company store and the medical office.